 - Grind your cannabis flower and de-carb it by putting it in the oven at 240° for 30 minutes.
 It’s important to decarb cannabis flower so that the THC or CBD molecules are activated to their full potential!

-- Begin the infusion process by adding the lecithin, the decarbed flower, and coconut oil into your slow-cooker.
+- Begin the infusion process by thoroughly mixing the lecithin with the oil.

 - Let simmer on HIGH for 1 hour and then switch to LOW for 6+ hours.
 The longer you let it infuse, the more potent it will be.
 Take care to stir every so often so you don’t scorch the oil.